 December 21st, 2016 | Read more articles from 2016 or Visit the News Archive

-Regarding media focus, the survey found video advertising remains the dominant focus, with 34% of agencies noting their clients’ primary focus was local TV & cable.
+The fourth quarter survey found video advertising remains the dominant focus, with 34% of agencies noting their clients’ primary focus was local TV & cable.
 For the first time the survey’s history, digital video claimed the second spot, with 27% of agencies responding that it was their primary focus, a 79% increase over the previous year.
 Display advertising, previously in the second spot, fell to third with 15% reporting it as their clients’ main focus.

 In terms of which platforms agencies are using in social campaigns, Facebook remains dominant, with 94% planning to use the social network.
 YouTube, Instagram, and Twitter reclaim their second, third, and fourth spots, respectively.
 Though Snapchat remains sixth, more than 20% of agencies now plan to use the messaging app, a 58% increase from the second quarter in 2016.

-Programmatic is looking good too.
+Heading into 2017, responses also indicate increased appetite for programmatic buying options.
 Thirty-six percent of agencies report that they will be allocating 10-20% of their budgets to programmatic purchasing, a 33% increase over Q2.
 Another 27% plan to dedicate 20-40% of their budgets to programmatic, up 43% compared to Q2.
 The percentage of agencies refraining from programmatic buying decreased as 24% of agencies report that they will not devote any of their budget to programmatic, a 39% decrease from Q2.